Photographing Neurodivergent Kids: A Candid Conversation with Meredith

 Meredith:

-I’ve photographed kids with Asperger’s too—though all the diagnoses keep changing.
+I’ve photographed kids with Asperger’s too—though all the diagnoses definitions keep evolving.
 One family, visiting from Singapore, said, “He has Asperger’s and may not want to look you in the eye.”

-And I said, “That’s totally fine.
-Whatever he wants to do in the moment, I’m good with.”
-I’m very flexible.
-I have a background in improv, so I approach things like: you bring me something, and I’ll say “yes, and…”
+I said, “That’s totally fine.
+Whatever he feels most comfortable doing is excellent.”
+I’m super flexible.
+I’ve a background in improv, so I approach things like: bring me anything, and I’ll say “yes, and…”

 With that boy, we went to the park and he loved spinning.
 He was on one of those twisty swings, winding it up and letting it spin.
 He just loved it.
 I was watching, thinking, “Oh my God, I would be so sick.”
 But he was so in his element.
-He looked at the camera, we connected, and it was beautiful.
+He looked at me through the camera, we totally connected, and played, and had a great time, and it was beautiful.

 Q: Was that child autistic or had ADHD?
 Or both?